Basilica Cistern Guided Tour

 Basilica Cistern History

 This cistern is an excellent example of underground water storage.
-Emperor Justinian I. (527-565) ordered the construction in the year 532 AD.
+Emperor Justinian I (527-565) ordered the construction in the year 532 AD.
 There are three main groups of cisterns in Istanbul: overground, underground, and open-air cisterns.

 The year 532 AD is a turning point in the history of the Eastern Roman Empire.
 One of the biggest riots of the Empire, the Nika Riot, took place this year.
 One of the results of this riot was the destruction of significant buildings in the city.
 Hagia Sophia, Basilica Cistern, Hippodrome, and Palatium Magnum were amongst the buildings destructed.
-Right after the riot, Emperor Justinian I. gave an order for renovating or rebuilding the city.
-This order was directing a majority of the buildings that were having critical importance to the city.

 There is no record of the probable existence of a cistern in the exact location.
 Thinking this was the center of the city, some should be, but we don't know where.
 The date was recorded as 532 AD, which is the same year of the Nika Revolt and the 3rd Hagia Sophia.

 The logistics of construction in the 6th AD were utterly different from today.
 The hardest part of construction would be carving 336 columns that are carrying the roof today.
 But the easiest solution to this matter would be using manpower or slave power.
-Back in the time was relatively easy for an Emperor to supply.
-After the order of the Emperor, many slaves went to remote sections of the Empire.
-They brought a lot of stones and columns from the temples.
-These columns and stones were dysfunctional, including 336 columns and 2 Medusa Heads.
+Back in the time, this was relatively easy for an Emperor to supply.

-It took less than a year time to construct this fantastic building after handling logistics.
+It took less than a year to construct this fantastic building after handling logistics.
 From then on, it started its essential function of itself.
 It was enabling clean water for the city.

 Medusa Heads